-Your complete guide to Legal Operations and how in-house counsel teams benefit
+Your complete guide to Legal Operations and how in-house Legal teams benefit.

 There is a paradigm shift happening in in-house legal.
 Legal experts are now called to give strategic guidance to businesses, side-by-side with strategy, finance, and the C-suite.
 And so emerged the Legal Operations (Legal Ops) function, which aims to create space for in-house legal experts to focus on the substantive practice of law within the company.